JonathanBowker/pseudonymisation-as-a-service/README.md

 ![PSEUDONYMISATION FOR INTERNAL USE](/images/scenario-1.png)

-In this use case, the data controller (Alpha Corp.) has the role of the pseudonymisation entity, as it performs the selection and assignment of pseudonyms to identifiers.
+In this scenario, the data controller (Alpha Corp.) has the role of the pseudonymisation entity, as it performs the selection and assignment of pseudonyms to identifiers.
 It must be pointed out that the data subjects do not necessarily know nor learn their particular pseudonym, as the pseudonymisation secret (e.g. the pseudonymisation mapping table in this example), is known only to Alpha Corp.
 The role of pseudonymisation in this case is to enhance the security of personal data either for internal use (e.g. sharing between different units of the controller)11 or in the case of a security incident.

 ## 3.2 SCENARIO 2: PROCESSOR INVOLVED IN PSEUDONYMISATION